optimagic-dev/optimagic/docs/source/development/how-to.md

    ```

    and sphinx automatically builds the documentation locally.
 You can then open the html
-   pages in you browser (e.g. Google Chrome) via
+   pages in your browser (e.g. Google Chrome) via

    ```bash
    $ google-chrome build/html/index.html